-Dividend growers tend to outperform the market over a long period of time and do it with less volatility.
+Dividend growers tend to outperform the market over a long period of time, and with less volatility.
 Dividend growers = more money, less stress.
 Investing in Canadian dividend growers should lead to recurrent investment income and help you achieve your retirement goals.

-Can you invest in any Canadian Dividend Aristocrats and make money?
+Can you invest in any Canadian Dividend Aristocrat and make money?

-NO, but this Canadian Dividend Aristocrats guide will not only provide you with a list of stocks, but it will come with a methodology to select the right companies for your portfolio.
-We will also provide you with our favorite aristocrats.
+NO. This guide to Canadian Dividend Aristocrats not only provides you with a list of stocks, but also with a methodology to select the right companies for your portfolio.
+We also share what are our favorite Canadian aristocrats.

-The Canadian dividend aristocrats is the little brother of a much larger and world-known dividend grower list.
-Dividend growth investors are familiar with the popular U.S. Dividend Aristocrats List.
-This list of dividend growers with over 25 consecutive years of dividend increases is famous around the world.
+The Canadian Dividend Aristocrats list is the little brother of a much larger and world-known dividend growers list.
+The popular U.S. Dividend Aristocrats List includes companies with over 25 consecutive years of dividend increases.
 What about Canadians?
 Do we have companies showing 25+ years of consecutive dividend increases?

-While Canada does have a few companies that achieved that feat, the Canadian dividend aristocrats list would be too short if we would include them based on the US requirement.
-Canadian Aristocrats are companies that have increased their dividends for 5 consecutive years.
+While Canada does have a few companies that achieved that feat, the Canadian Dividend Aristocrats list would be too short if we were to include them using the US requirement.
+Canadian aristocrats are companies that increased their dividends for at least 5 consecutive years.

-While many investors may think this is not enough to give an elite title to a company, I tend to disagree.
-I love picking stocks that have just started increasing their dividends and are on their way towards a great future.
-This is a unique opportunity for investors to select high-quality companies and still enjoy stock price appreciation going forward.
-We all wish we bought shares of Coca-Cola (KO) 50 years ago when it was a young dividend grower.
+While many investors might think 5 years is not enough to give such an elite title to a company, I tend to disagree.
+I love picking stocks that have just started increasing their dividends on their way to a great future.
+It’s a unique opportunity to select high-quality companies and still enjoy stock price appreciation going forward.
+We all wish we had bought shares of Coca-Cola (KO) 50 years ago when it was a young dividend grower.
 You have a similar opportunity with the Canadian dividend aristocrats.

-As opposed to the U.S. Aristocrats, Canadian companies don’t have to show 25 years of consecutive dividend increases.
-In fact, even the 5 years minimum requirement isn’t as strict as we would think.
-Here’s the short list of requirements Canadian companies must meet to earn the Aristocrat title:
+Unlike U.S. aristocrats, Canadian companies don’t have to show 25 years of consecutive dividend increases.
+In fact, even the 5 year minimum requirement isn’t as strict as you might think.
+The requirements Canadian companies must meet to earn the title are:

-- The company’s common stock must be listed on the Toronto Stock Exchange and be a constituent of the S&P BMI Canada.
+- The company’s common stock is listed on the Toronto Stock Exchange and is a constituent of the S&P BMI Canada.
 Stocks listed on the TSX venture, aren’t eligible.

-- The company’s market capitalization (Float-adjusted) must be at least $300M.
+- The company’s market capitalization (Float-adjusted) is at least $300M.
 We want companies of a minimal size.
 Yet $300M is quite permissive.

-- The increase in regular cash dividends for 5 consecutive years, but companies could pause their dividend growth policy for a maximum of 2 years within a said 5-year period.
+- The company increased its regular cash dividends for 5 consecutive years, but companies can pause their dividend growth policy for a maximum of 2 years within a said 5-year period.
 In other words; as long as the company intends to share the wealth, it has a good chance of being included among the elite dividend growers.

-Needless to say, it is easier to become a Canadian aristocrat than a U.S. aristocrat!
-To become a U.S. aristocrat, companies must:
+Needless to say, it’s easier to become a Canadian aristocrat than a U.S. aristocrat!
+To do that, U.S. companies must:

 - Be a member of the S&P 500